emmaneugene/emmaneugene/README.md

 # About me
 - 👋 Hi, I’m Emmanuel, an aspiring software engineer reading computer science at SMU

-- 👀 I’m interested in web development, devops (specifically SRE), systems, AI, and understanding the first principles behind good software and system design
+- 👀 I’m interested in web development, devops (specifically SRE), computer systems, robotics and AI.

-- 📫 **How to reach me**: Send me an email at emmaneugene@gmail.com!
-I would love to know more about your interests and projects :)

 - 🔍Find out more about me on my [personal website](https://emmaneugene.github.io)